aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-custom-conf-recipe.rst

       id4[[Aiven Kafka User]]
       id5[[Aiven Kafka User ACL]]
       end
-      Aiven-for-Apache-Kafka <--> Aiven-for-Apache-Kafka-Connect --> OpenSearch
       Producer --> Aiven-for-Apache-Kafka --> Consumer

 Let's cook!
 ------------

-Here is the sample Terraform file to stand-up and connect all the services.
-Terraform also performs some custom configurations on these resources.
+Here is the sample Terraform script to stand-up Aiven for Apache Kafka and related resources.
+The script also performs some custom configurations on these resources.

 ..
 Tip::